NB-ENTOO/nb-ecommerce/memory-bank/progress.md

 - **Frontend:** Next.js with App Router is implemented, including all major pages and components
 - **Docker:** Configuration files are created for development environment
 - **Components:** All core UI components are implemented with Tailwind CSS styling
-- **Pages:** Home, Products, Product Detail, Cart, Checkout, and Profile pages are implemented
+- **Pages:** Home, Products, Product Detail, Server Configuration (replaced Cart), and Profile pages are implemented
 - **Features:**
   - Product listing with filtering and sorting
   - Product detail view with specifications
-  - Shopping cart with quantity control
+  - Server configuration with PDF generation
-  - Multi-step checkout process
+  - Email form for configuration requests
-  - User profile with account management and order history
+  - User profile with account management
   - Responsive design for all device sizes
 - **Frontend:** Transformed from general e-commerce to tech-focused platform resembling ETB Tech
 - **Components:**